mitranim/simple-pjax/src-docs/html/react.md

 This page renders a line of text with [React](http://facebook.github.io/react).
 Note that it works when leaving and revisiting the page.
-Also note that the scripts don't get redownloaded and re-executed on page transitions.
+Also note that the scripts are only downloaded and executed _once_, on the initial page load.

 <div is="demoComponent"></div>